nickel-lang/tree-sitter-nickel/README.md

 tree-sitter repository, so the above should probably only be done during development of the grammar.

+## Structure
+`grammar.js` is the main grammar file of this project, with a custom scanner in `src/scanner.cc`.
+The `corpus/` directory contains a multitude of tests.

+Building the new grammar is done with `tree-sitter generate`.
+Testing against the corpus is done with `tree-sitter test`.
+Finally, parsing a specified file is done with `tree-sitter parse FILENAME`, and testing highlight queries is done with `tree-sitter highlight FILENAME`.

 # `shell.nix`
 The project comes with a `shell.nix` containing everything needed to work on the grammar itself.